Dates for ACT Test

 ACT Exam Test Dates that You Should Look Out For

-If you are planning to give the exam any time soon, you should be aware of the ACT exam test dates relevant to the period in which you are planning to test.
-Currently ACT has provided information about testing dates up till June, 2014.
+If you are planning to give the exam any time soon, you should be aware of the testing dates of the ACT (relevant to the period in which you are planning to test).
+Currently, ACT has provided information about testing dates up till June, 2014.
 There is a standard pattern in which the test is conducted.
 This pattern differs between national and international locations.

 Students testing in the United States, its territories, Canada or Puerto Rico are said to be testing in national locations.
 The exam is conducted six times (http://actstudent.org/regist/dates.html) in the session which starts in September and ends in June.
-You can choose any of these six ACT exam test dates according to the one which is most suitable for you.
-New York ACT test centers will not be conducting the exam in the month of February.
+You can choose any of the six exam dates that is most suitable for you.
+New York test centers will not be conducting the exam in the month of February.
 Exams are conducted on Saturdays.
 Students who cannot test on a Saturday due to religious beliefs and convictions can apply for non-Saturday testing provisions.
 The exam is conducted once each in the months of September, October, December, February, April and June.
-The registration deadlines end mostly a month before the ACT exam test dates.
-The late registration deadlines generally end two weeks before the ACT exam test dates.
+The registration deadlines end mostly a month before the day of testing.
+The late registration deadlines generally end two weeks before the examination day.
 These deadlines differ between test dates.

 Students who will test in any other location except for the ones specified as national locations are said to be testing in international locations.
-The ACT test is conducted up to 5 times (http://actstudent.org/regist/intldates.html) in international locations.
+The ACT is conducted up to 5 times (http://actstudent.org/regist/intldates.html) in international locations.
 The international testing session begins in October and ends in June.
 The months in which the test is conducted are October, December, February, April and June.
 The Writing test is not offered on the test date falling in the month of February.
 The registration deadline ends around a month before the actual test date.
-You can consult the ACT website for detailed information regarding ACT exam test dates.
+You can consult the ACT website for detailed information regarding the schedule of the ACT.
 There is no option of late registration for students testing internationally.